In order to understand the relationship between cosmetic surgery and mental health it is important to answer the question, what is cosmetic surgery?

 People usually visit a cosmetic surgery clinic if they are unhappy with the way they look and want to improve it.
 For example, individuals may not be happy with the size or shape of their nose and may undergo cosmetic treatment to change it.
 After undergoing such surgical procedures, people are usually happy with the outcome, which tends to improve the quality of their life.
 This is why cosmetic surgery is more about the happiness and mental health of a person!

-Studies about link between cosmetic surgery and mental health
+Studies about the link between cosmetic surgery and mental health

-What is cosmetic surgery and its effect on mental health?
+What are cosmetic surgery and its effect on mental health?

 - As stated above, plastic surgery or cosmetic surgery is a procedure that a person undergoes to alter and improve the appearance or shape of a body part.
 Individuals usually opt for cosmetic treatment to feel better about themselves.
 And as the above studies point out, a visit to a cosmetic surgery clinic does in fact help improve the mental health of a person.